Types Of Mortgage Loan Programs For Home Buyers

-There is a three year waiting period to qualify for a USDA Rural Development mortgage loan after bankruptcy, foreclosure, deed in lieu of foreclosure, and/or short sale.
-Maximum debt to income ratios allowed with USDA Loans is 41% DTI and most mortgage lenders will require a 640 FICO credit score from USDA mortgage borrowers.
+There is a three-year waiting period to qualify for a USDA Rural Development mortgage loan after bankruptcy, foreclosure, deed in lieu of foreclosure, and/or short sale.
+Maximum debt to income ratios allowed with USDA Loans is 29% front end and back end DTI of 41% DTI.
+Most mortgage lenders will require a 580 credit score from USDA mortgage borrowers.

 Types Of Mortgage Loan Programs: Jumbo Mortgages And Non-Conforming Loans

 This is because they do not conform to Fannie Mae’s or Freddie Mac’s maximum $484,350 loan limit.